carehart/awesome-cf-compose/README.md

 # Getting started

-These instructions will get you through the bootstrap phase of creating and deploying samples of containerized applications with Docker Compose.
+These instructions will get you through the bootstrap phase of creating and deploying examples of containerized applications with Docker Compose.

 ## Prerequisites